 - In the adventure game Gateway, loosely based on the novel of the same name, a news bulletin seen at the beginning of the game informs the player that the new currency reform means that a new U.S. dollar is worth about 1,000 of the old ones, meaning that prices are now at roughly the same numerical value they were at in 1995, 200 years previously.

-- According to Saints Row 2, gas is about $8.40 per gallon.
-This is lampshading the minor gas crisis that was occurring during the game's development, when gas was raising about 40 cents per month (coming to a head of about $4.50 a gallon in some states.)
+- According to Saints Row 2, gas is about $8.40 per gallon, as a jab at the minor gas crisis that was occurring during the game's development, when gas was raising about 40 cents per month (coming to a head of about $4.50 a gallon in some states.)

-- Fallout had a gas station where the price of regular gasoline was somewhere in the $4500 range.
+- Fallout has a gas station where the price of regular gasoline is somewhere in the $4500 range.
 Premium fuel was $8000.99 per gallon.
 (Then again, this may have been more due to the lack of oil.
 The shock of the price is still jarring to those who do not know about the oil shortage of the past).
 The intro to Fallout 1 also shows an ad for a car advertised as being fully analog, with no computers, and costing "just" $199,999.99.

 - The newspapers from the 2050s and 2070s shown in the Fallout 3 loading screens cost $56 each.